fonzerelly/library-ui/README.md

       ![](./images/createtoolchain.png)

-      * Choose **repository type: new** to create a new git repository for your app.
+      * For the *Git Repos and Issue Tracking* tool, choose **repository type: new** to create a new git repository for your app.

       ![](./images/gitrepo.png)

+      Then click **Create** to create the new toolchain.

-      * Click on the **Git** icon in your toolchain.
-You will be redirected to the GitLab repository.
+      * In the toolchain, hold the **Ctrl** (or **Strg**) key and click  on the **Git** icon in your toolchain.
+The associated  GitLab repository is opened in a new browser tab.
+So you can watch it there.
+Copy its URL from the browser.

       ![](./images/toolchaingit.png)

-8. Push the application code to your git repository. *\<your-url\>* should be replaced by the url of the GitLab repository.
+8. Using the Git client in a command window on your computer, push the application code to your git repository:

+	- *\<your-url\>* should be replaced by the url of the GitLab repository
+	- *you@example.com* should be replaced with your email address (the one you used to register for Bluemix)
+	- *Your name* should be replaced with your name as it should appear in Gitlab

     ```
+    git config --global user.email "you@example.com"
+    git config --global user.name "Your Name"
     git remote set-url origin <your-url>
-    git add *
+    git add .
     git commit -m “first commit”
     git push origin master
     ```

+    For a push via https  protocol you may need to generate a personal access token with 'api' scope for Git over HTTP.
+You can generate one at https://git.ng.bluemix.net/profile/personal_access_tokens

-    You may need to add an **SSH key** to your GitLab account.
+    For a push via SSH you may need to add an **SSH key** to your GitLab account.
     To locate an existing SSH key pair:
     ```
     cat ~/.ssh/id_rsa.pub